BoweyLou/SupaSupa/Docs/Features/EnhancedAwardSystem.md

 - **AwardCard**: Displays award information and handles redemption
 - **AddAward**: Form for creating new awards with enhanced features
 - **Awards**: Page that displays available awards to children
+- **BonusAwardCard**: Displays bonus awards with customizable icons and colors
+- **BonusAwardCardSimple**: Simplified version for child view
+- **AddBonusAward**: Form for creating new bonus awards with icon and color selection

 ### Functions